hy2207/NeuralDecoding/README.md

 * using MATLAB

+* Presentation related to the topic were presented at the ICOIN2018 conference, and the uploaded ppt is for reference only as the PPT presented at that time. (just reference for data collection & modeling"
+* ppt is for 'Choi, H., You, K. J., & Shin, H. C. (2018, January).
+Multi-finger motion inference using M1 neural decoding.
+In 2018 International Conference on Information Networking (ICOIN) (pp. 18-20).
+IEEE.'

 code for 'Choi, H., You, K. J., Thakor, N. V., Schieber, M. H., & Shin, H. C. (2018).
 Single‐Finger Neural Basis Information‐Based Neural Decoder for Multi‐Finger
 Movements.
 IEEE Transactions on Neural Systems and Rehabilitation Engineering, 26(12), 2240‐2248.'